skedastically/mkdocs-macro-gimmicks/docs/macros-reference/listnavs.md

 {{ "{{ listnavs() }}" }}
 ```

-This function will attempt to find a page's parent, and iterate through its list to find links.
-It is useful e.g. for an index of subcontents especially when you wish not to use the included navigation table.
+This function will attempt to find a page's parent, and iterate through its children list to find sibling links.
+It is useful e.g. for an index of subcontents, especially when you wish not to use the built-in navigation table.

-Please note that it employs various heuristics to get a section's pages, as the `Navigation` object returned in mkdocs is very incomplete (see these issues: ).

 !!! note "This function should not be called inside a paragraph/another element block as it won't render properly."